ADVERTISEMENT

 Conclusion: Not Recommended - look for a more natural product

-"Pasteurised / Homogenised / filtered" Aloe Vera
+"Filtered / Carbon Filtered / Homogenised" Aloe Vera

-Homogenisation takes out a great deal of the natural goodness in Aloe Vera and filtration does the same.
-There is no reason to filter fresh squeezed orange juice and there is certainly no reason to filter Aloe Vera.
+There is no reason to filter fresh squeezed orange juice and there is certainly no reason to filter Aloe Vera..
+Although 'filter' has good connotations this is not one of them.

 Conclusion: Not Recommended - there is no need to filter good quality gel